mikegcox/vintagemoto/pages/02.notes/first-ride-of-2017-on-my-new-rm-z-250/item.md

 So I found myslef a 2013 RM-Z250 for $3500-  [there is no way to be half way into this sport](http://vintagemoto.ca/notes/it-is-not-possible-to-be-half-way-into-this-sport).
 I did some service over the winter so it was ready to go come Spring.
 I kept my bikes at the marina where I work part-time and one lovely day last week I pulled them out of the barn and fired them up.

 ![The fleet](fleet.jpg?cropResize=800,800){.img-responsive}
 ### The Vintagemoto.ca custom graphics kit on the new bike turned out great.
 I love the retro look on this totally modern piece of machinery.
+My vintage bike is also looking great after fixing up all the damage done by dropping off a moving trailer.

 Yesterday I pulled my trailer out of the woods and over top of the remaining snow bank in my yard.
 I blew up the tires and checked the wheel bearings and drove down to the Marina and picked up the new bike.
 Today the weather was perfect for a ride so I decided to go to Campbell Road near Calabogie.
 I have ridded there several times now and I like it even though you can cover all the terrain fairly quickly.
 Here in Dunrobin, the snow is almost completely gone but the closer I got to Calabogie, the more snow there was.
 I parked the car and walked through the snow to discover the forest was snow-free for the most part.